NVIDIA-Merlin/Transformers4Rec/docs/source/training_eval.md

 recsys_trainer.train()
 ```

-You can instantiate the dataloader when you create the {class}`Trainer <transformers4rec.torch.trainer.Trainer>` instance by specifying the arguments shown in the following code block when you create an instance of the {class}`T4RecTrainingArguments <transformers4rec.config.trainer.T4RecTrainingArguments>` class:
+You can automatically instantiate the dataloader when you create the {class}`Trainer <transformers4rec.torch.trainer.Trainer>` instance by specifying the following:

+* The path or dataset of the training and evaluation data in the `train_dataset_path` and `eval_dataset_or_path` arguments.
+* Specify the schema for the dataset in the `schema` argument.

 ```python
 training_args = T4RecTrainingArguments(